Grist-Data-Desk/ira-tracker/METHODOLOGY.md

 # Data Processing Methodology

-This document outlines the methodology used for processing and deduplicating project data from various federal sources into a unified database of IRA (Inflation Reduction Act) and BIL (Bipartisan Infrastructure Law) projects.
+This document outlines the methodology used for processing and deduplicating project data from various federal sources into a unified database of Inflation Reduction Act (IRA) and bipartisan infrastructure law (BIL) projects.

 ## Overview

-The data processing pipeline consists of these steps:
+The data processing pipeline consists of three main steps:
 1. Project deduplication and merging (`project-similarity.py`)
 2. USAspending data integration (`add-usaspending.py`)
 3. Map data generation (`csv-to-geojson.ts` and `geojson-to-pmtiles.ts`)